September 25 - October 3, 2019

 Seeing the aurora borealis dance in the sky is quite a sight to behold!
 There is no better place to experience this than the land of fire and ice.
 In the fall months the tundra of this lush land turns to subtle autumn colors revealing another unique side of this beautiful island.
 To say that Iceland is a landscape photographer’s dream would be an understatement.
 The island is famous for it’s abundant waterfalls, rugged green cliffs, black sand beaches, and glacier lagoons.
 We will cover as much of Iceland as possible on this workshop while photographing into the night time hours in hopes of capturing the dancing lights!
 This truly is a photographic trip of a lifetime and an experience not to be missed!

 On this 9 day and 9 night Photography Workshop all lodging and transportation within Iceland will be included.
 You will be guided to some of the most iconic locations as well as some off the beaten path, and provided with expert instruction on how best to capture the light and interesting compositions.
 The goal of the workshop is to give you the ability to explore, learn, and fine tune your photography skills both in the field as well in post processing development to bring your images to life.
 Helping students create a portfolio of images they are excited and proud of is priority number one on all of our workshops.
-And there is no better place to take your photography to the next level than a trip to Epic Iceland!
+And there is no better place to photography landscapes than a trip to Epic Iceland!

 GROUP SIZE: 8 PARTICIPANTS